-To be successful in your email marketing campaign, you have to make sure that your email reaches your subscribers’ inboxes and have them open it.
+To succeed in your email marketing campaign, you must ensure that your email reaches your subscribers’ inboxes and has them open it.
 It’s a no-brainer, right?
+Not to mention, it will increase your email open rates.

-After all, you can craft the best email marketing campaign, but it would still be useless if your audience never opens your message.
+After all, you can craft the best email marketing campaign.
+Still, it would be useless if your audience never opens your message.
 Remember: getting the target audience to click your email is already half the battle.

 But how do you make 100% sure that your audience will open your email?
 There are plenty of tips and tricks, though they would ultimately differ from industry to industry.
 And you’ll find what improves your open rate best in time.

-To shorten the learning curve, 30 experts share their top pieces of advice to businesses and organizations embarking on email marketing campaigns.
+To shorten the learning curve, 30 experts share their top advice to businesses and organizations embarking on email marketing campaigns.

 We hope that with these 30 tactics, you’ll improve your email open rates and have more clicks and revenue!